 Michelle Levy has explored the phenomenon of collaborative literary production within families during the Romantic period.
 Her current research into the material culture of Romantic-era Britain continues to examine the vitality of manuscript culture, the construction of the category of the amateur, and the contested meanings of print publication and authorship.
 Margaret Linley's research interests are in the history of media and technology, 19th-century colonialism and imperialism, and travel writing.
 Her current projects include an examination of the unique mixed-media phenomenon of the illustrated literary annual.
 She has a further interest in literary and media theory and cyberculture.
 Colette Colligan's research focuses on underground print communities based in Paris and London from 1800–1930.
 Her current projects examine how obscene publications were caught up in the global cultural traffic of new print and visual technology, international trade, and exoticism.

 North American Literature and Culture

 Carole Gerson and Michael Everton are specialists in North American print culture.
-For Carole Gerson, print culture, in the Canadian context, involves consistent attention to the creation, dissemination, reception and preservation of literary and other texts in relation to the larger international dimensions of English-language cultural production that have prevailed since the first printing press began operation in Halifax in 1752.
+For Carole Gerson, print culture, in the Canadian context, involves consistent attention to the creation, dissemination, reception and preservation of literary and other texts in relation to the larger international dimensions of English-language cultural production that have prevailed since the first printing press began operating in Halifax in 1752.
 Her work with the now completed History of the Book in Canada has brought these issues to the fore, which she is now pursuing in relation to Canadian women writers.
-Michael Everton's interests are in the historical and ethical features of authorship, publishing, and intellectual property in American print culture in the eighteenth and nineteenth centuries.
-His forthcoming book considers the controversies that scandalized the mid-nineteenth-century American print trade, and his current research is on how nineteenth-century American, British, and Canadian publishers businesses organized and policed the international book trade in the absence of laws governing that trade.
+Michael Everton's interests are in the historical and ethical features of authorship, publishing and intellectual property in American print culture in the 18th and 19th centuries.
+His forthcoming book considers the controversies that scandalized the mid-19th-century American print trade, and his current research is on how 19th-century American, British and Canadian publishers' businesses organized and policed the international book trade in the absence of laws governing that trade.